 Some children have a higher chance of more serious symptoms if they get COVID-19.
 This includes children under 1 year of age, those with weakened immune systems and those with pre-existing lung conditions.

 Check with your healthcare provider if you have any specific concerns.

 Ensuring you follow public health prevention strategies (such as frequent and thorough hand washing, avoiding touching your face, staying home when sick, and avoiding direct physical contact / maintaining physical distancing) can reduce the risk of COVID-19 for everyone.

 Many children can have the virus without showing any symptoms.
 However, there is no clear evidence that children without symptoms pose a risk to other children or to adults.

 When children do get symptoms, they generally have much milder symptoms than adults.
 For children, it’s important to think about what is usual or unusual about their specific symptoms.
 For example, a child may have a low grade fever, irritability and a runny nose because they are currently teething or a child may have a runny nose due to seasonal allergies.
 Check with your health care provider if you have concerns.

-Testing is available for anyone with cold, influenza or COVID-19-like symptoms.
+If your child develops symptoms of COVID-19, determine whether they may need testing.
 B.C. offers two options for COVID-19 testing in children and youth.
 Visit the children and youth COVID-19 testing page to learn about the testing options and watch videos about to expect before taking your child for a COVID-19 test.

 Getting medical care for your child is safe.
 Offices, clinics and hospitals have the supplies and procedures in place to keep everyone safe during your visit.
 Very few children have become seriously ill from COVID 19.
 It is safe for your child to get the medical care they need, like routine immunizations or going to the hospital for broken bones or wounds that may need stitches.